-Students are expected to carry a minimum of six courses during each semester exclusive of physical education and health, which must also be scheduled.
-Seniors in good standing may carry a minimum of six courses, including physical education and health.
+Students are expected to carry a minimum of six (6) courses during each semester exclusive of physical education and health, which must also be scheduled.
 Students are strongly encouraged to exceed these minimum requirements.
 Required credits for promotion to the next grade level are: